Diclofenac Sodium - Uses, Side Effects, and More - Ashcroft Pharmacy

 is diclofenac stronger than naproxen?

-Naproxen is better than Diclofenac sodium for treating common conditions such as toothache, period pains, and arthritis while Diclofenac is the best pain reliever for treating arthritis pain.
+Naproxen Tablets (250mg & 500mg) are often considered more effective than than Diclofenac sodium for treating common conditions such as toothache, period pains, and arthritis while Diclofenac is the best pain reliever for treating arthritis pain.

 Naproxen lasts longer than Diclofenac sodium tablets therefore you don't have to use the treatment more often.